rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. Volunteering for NESFA.

-1. The joy of code: Concise perl
+1. The joy of code: Concise perl.

+1. Donation fantasies.

 1. My Apple Watch (my-apple-watch)